Your Trusted Quotes Team for 5★ conveyancing firms nationwide. Premium legal services, fully vetted — at a fraction of the price.

 Equity release allows you to unlock the value of your home without having to sell it.
 There are two main types of equity release: lifetime mortgages and home reversion plans.
 Both options allow you to release a portion of the equity in your home, either as a lump sum or in instalments, while continuing to live in the property.

-- Home Reversion Plan: With a home reversion plan, you sell a percentage of your home to a reversion provider in exchange for a lump sum or regular payments.
+1. Lifetime Mortgage: This is the most common type of equity release.
+With a lifetime mortgage, you borrow against the value of your home, but you don’t need to make any repayments during your lifetime.
+The loan, plus interest, is repaid when you die or move into long-term care.
+The amount you can borrow depends on your age and the value of your home.
+Typically, the older you are, the more you can borrow, as the lender expects to be repaid sooner.
+2. Home Reversion Plan: With a home reversion plan, you sell a percentage of your home to a reversion provider in exchange for a lump sum or regular payments.
 You retain the right to live in the property rent-free for the rest of your life, but when the property is sold, the reversion provider takes their percentage of the sale proceeds.
 Home reversion plans usually allow you to release a larger amount of equity compared to lifetime mortgages, but you will receive less than the market value of your home for the portion you sell.

 The amount of equity you can release depends on several factors, including: